jtimlin/hp-quiz-game/README.md

 ## Testing

+CSS on the main style.css file gave me error: 94 Parsningsfel [ .buttonDefault(disabled):hover].
+I didnt get it to work so i removed it.
+Save button doesnt do anything anyways if there is no input on "enter your name" field.

-I ran the html files through the validator and got an error code that I had used the same id twice.
-Changing it to a class fixed the problem.
+I ran the html files through the validator and got no errors.

 I also ran the css file through the W3C validator and it was flawless.

 - The website was constantly tested during development using Chrome dev tools.
 - Tested all links on all pages.
-- Verified that the contact form cannot be submitted without the required information (First Name, Last Name, Email and Message)
 - Tested the site opens in Chrome, Safari and Microsoft Edge without issues.

-- All links open to external pages as intended.
+My doughter is a huge Harry Potter fan.
+She has been testing this quiz and gave me: ?/10 points.

 ### Validator Testing